ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 [![](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-natural-language-1.png)](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-natural-language-1.png)
 :::

-Then if all was successful we should see the Customer Order magically get added to the Customer Cart:
+Then if all was successful we should see the Customer Order appear in the Customer's Cart, as if by magic!

 :::{.shadow .rounded-sm}
 [![](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-natural-language-2.png)](/img/posts/building-typechat-coffeeshop-modelling/coffeeshop-natural-language-2.png)